dwblair/riffle_328-design-philosophy/README.md

 ## enclosure and circuit board shape

 Overall:
+- PVC was difficult to assemble / source parts for
+- Pro mini -- fits in water bottle mouth

+Thus:
 Main Bottle for circuit board
+- Water bottle already clearly water tight
+- the bottle -- deployment, 'detrivore' philosophy
+- Found that two screws might be enough for conductivity
+- Wanted to enable water bottle as ‘easiest option’

 Push all sensors to external board, to allow for easy iteration / modification